Four Basic Ways to Grow Your Investments

-This is the source of income that the middle and lower classes consider the most important.
-It is the money you receive for selling your time to an employer.
-It is often represented as salary or wages.
-You’ll often hear well-intentioned parents telling their children to find a “good job”, preferably one “with benefits”.
+This is the source of income that most people think of when it comes to earning money.
+This is the money you receive for selling your time to an employer, often represented as salary or wages.
+You’ll often hear well-intentioned parents telling their children to find a “good job," preferably one with benefits.

 To earn more money, you have to invest in yourself and improve the rate you can charge, work more hours, or a combination of the two.
-This type of income is the most tyrannical form of earning a living because you only generate money when you are actively laboring.
-A brilliant lawyer may earn millions of dollars a year, but he can’t continue to live off legal fees if he isn’t working.
-That may be fine if you love your job, but for most people, there are other things they’d rather be doing.
+This type of income is the most active form of earning a living because you only generate money when you are actually working.

-Here's an example of interest income: A grandmother lends money to people who want to buy a house but who have bad credit and are unable to get a mortgage through traditional channels.
-They buy a property and she loans them the money to fund the purchase, charging 13 percent interest.
-For a typical $150,000 loan, she will receive $19,500 per year in interest income or $1,625 per month.
+Here's an example of interest income: Michelle lends money to people who want to buy a house but have bad credit and are unable to get a mortgage through traditional channels.
+They buy a property, and she loans them the money to fund the purchase, charging 13% interest.
+For a typical $150,000 loan, Michelle will receive $19,500 per year in interest income, or $1,625 per month.
 In essence, her money is going out and working for her.

 Dividend Income From Profits on Businesses Owned

-Just like interest income, the essence of dividend income is that your money is going out and working for you.
+Just like interest income, the idea of dividend income is that your money is going out and working for you.
 There are some forms of labor, however, that can be included in this category.
-A salesman who earns commissions on recurring orders with little or no work is, in effect, running a business.
-So, too, is the man who registers a new patent and earns royalties on it or a songwriter who earns money when a recording star choosing his or her song for a new single.
-They are generating profits from the recurring “sale” of their idea or property, making it no different than Wal-Mart or Target selling laundry detergent.
+A salesperson who earns commissions on recurring orders with little or no work is essentially running a business.
+So, too, is the person who registers a new patent and earns royalties on it, or a songwriter who earns money when a recording star chooses their song for a new single.
+They are generating profits from the recurring “sale” of their idea or property.

-An example of dividend income: My grandmother also owns some rental properties.
-She buys real estate and then charges the tenants money to live in her houses.
-In these cases, her rental business is generating profit equal to the total rent she receives less any costs, such as maintenance and upgrades on the properties.
-At the end of the year when she takes the money out of the business, those profits represent dividend income.
+Here's an example of dividend income: Tristan owns some rental properties.
+He buys real estate and then charges the tenants money to live in his houses.
+In these cases, Tristan's rental business is generating profit equal to the total rent he receives less any costs, such as maintenance and upgrades on the properties.
+At the end of the year when he takes the money out of the business, those profits represent dividend income.

 Capital Gains Income

-Going back to our enterprising grandmother: If she were to sell one of the rental houses she bought for $80,000 to a buyer who was willing to pay $120,000, then the $40,000 difference represents her capital gain.
+Let's take another look at our enterprising example from above.
+If Tristan were to sell one of the rental houses he bought for $80,000 to a buyer who was willing to pay $120,000, then the $40,000 difference represents his capital gain.

-Benefits of Using All 4 Types of Income in Your Portfolio
+Benefits of Using All Four Types of Income in Your Portfolio

-As your portfolio (a word used to describe all of the assets you own) grows, you will find yourself earning all four types of investment income.
-There is an income generating method called the Berkshire Hathaway Model, which can be utilized in your own life.
-It demonstrates the secret to true financial independence by working diligently to build a collection of “cash generators” that bring in huge amounts of the latter three types of investment income—interest, dividend, and capital gains.
+One income-generating method, the Berkshire Hathaway Model, states that the secret to true financial independence is working diligently to build a collection of “cash generators” that bring in huge amounts of the latter three types of investment income—interest, dividend, and capital gains.